harshith-118/AI-Interviewer/README.md

    - Upload a file (Excel or PDF).
    - Generates interview questions based on the uploaded content.
    - Supports both tabular (Excel) and textual (PDF) data.
-   - Allows users to provide answers, stores the Q&A context which can be exported via Export Q&A module.
+   - Allows users to provide answers, and stores the Q&A context which can be exported via the Export Q&A module.

 2. **Export Q&A**:
    - Download all Q&A pairs in a `.txt` file.